Gladstone Capital Corporation (GLAD) Stock Rating Reaffirmed by National Securities

 • We are maintaining our fiscal 2017 NII/share estimate of $0.86 and our fiscal 2018 NII/share estimate of $0.88.

-Separately, Hilliard Lyons downgraded Gladstone Capital Corporation from a “neutral” rating to an “underperform” rating in a research report on Friday.
+Separately, Hilliard Lyons lowered shares of Gladstone Capital Corporation from a neutral rating to an underperform rating in a report on Friday, February 10th.

-Gladstone Capital Corporation (NASDAQ:GLAD) last released its earnings results on Wednesday, February 8th.
-The investment management company reported $0.21 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.21.
-Gladstone Capital Corporation had a return on equity of 10.15% and a net margin of 53.78%.
-On average, equities research analysts anticipate that Gladstone Capital Corporation will post $0.85 EPS for the current fiscal year.
+Gladstone Capital Corporation (NASDAQ:GLAD) last posted its earnings results on Wednesday, February 8th.
+The investment management company reported $0.21 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.21.
+Gladstone Capital Corporation had a net margin of 53.78% and a return on equity of 10.15%.
+On average, equities analysts anticipate that Gladstone Capital Corporation will post $0.85 EPS for the current fiscal year.

-The business also recently declared a monthly dividend, which will be paid on Tuesday, February 28th.
-Investors of record on Thursday, February 16th will be given a dividend of $0.07 per share.
-This represents a $0.84 dividend on an annualized basis and a yield of 8.84%.
-The ex-dividend date is Tuesday, February 14th.
-Gladstone Capital Corporation’s dividend payout ratio is currently 87.50%.
+“Gladstone Capital Corporation (GLAD) Stock Rating Reaffirmed by National Securities” was originally reported by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are viewing this piece of content on another domain, it was illegally copied and reposted in violation of US & international copyright and trademark law.
+The legal version of this piece of content can be read at https://www.chaffeybreeze.com/2017/02/17/gladstone-capital-corporation-glad-stock-rating-reaffirmed-by-national-securities-2.html.

-This article was posted by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are reading this article on another publication, it was illegally stolen and reposted in violation of United States and international trademark & copyright legislation.
-The legal version of this article can be read at https://www.chaffeybreeze.com/2017/02/13/gladstone-capital-corporation-glad-stock-rating-reaffirmed-by-national-securities.html.
+The company also recently announced a monthly dividend, which will be paid on Tuesday, February 28th.
+Stockholders of record on Thursday, February 16th will be issued a $0.07 dividend.
+This represents a $0.84 annualized dividend and a dividend yield of 9.01%.
+The ex-dividend date of this dividend is Tuesday, February 14th.
+Gladstone Capital Corporation’s payout ratio is 87.50%.

-In related news, COO Terry Lee Brubaker sold 93,334 shares of the stock in a transaction that occurred on Monday, December 12th.
-The stock was sold at an average price of $8.92, for a total transaction of $832,539.28.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Corporate insiders own 6.45% of the company’s stock.
+In other news, COO Terry Lee Brubaker sold 93,334 shares of the company’s stock in a transaction dated Monday, December 12th.
+The shares were sold at an average price of $8.92, for a total value of $832,539.28.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+6.45% of the stock is currently owned by corporate insiders.

-A number of large investors have recently added to or reduced their stakes in the company.
-Stifel Financial Corp acquired a new stake in Gladstone Capital Corporation during the second quarter valued at $259,000.
-Royal Bank of Canada boosted its stake in Gladstone Capital Corporation by 133.9% in the second quarter.
-Royal Bank of Canada now owns 23,412 shares of the investment management company’s stock valued at $170,000 after buying an additional 13,402 shares during the last quarter.
-Prospera Financial Services Inc boosted its stake in Gladstone Capital Corporation by 10.4% in the third quarter.
-Prospera Financial Services Inc now owns 37,000 shares of the investment management company’s stock valued at $301,000 after buying an additional 3,500 shares during the last quarter.
-Koshinski Asset Management Inc. boosted its stake in Gladstone Capital Corporation by 0.6% in the third quarter.
-Koshinski Asset Management Inc. now owns 19,748 shares of the investment management company’s stock valued at $161,000 after buying an additional 122 shares during the last quarter.
-Finally, DnB Asset Management AS boosted its stake in Gladstone Capital Corporation by 1.8% in the third quarter.
-DnB Asset Management AS now owns 45,701 shares of the investment management company’s stock valued at $372,000 after buying an additional 800 shares during the last quarter.
-Hedge funds and other institutional investors own 8.80% of the company’s stock.
+A number of large investors have recently modified their holdings of GLAD.
+Ladenburg Thalmann Financial Services Inc. raised its stake in shares of Gladstone Capital Corporation by 796.4% in the fourth quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 11,931 shares of the investment management company’s stock worth $112,000 after buying an additional 10,600 shares in the last quarter.
+TCI Wealth Advisors Inc. raised its stake in shares of Gladstone Capital Corporation by 2.7% in the third quarter.
+TCI Wealth Advisors Inc. now owns 15,950 shares of the investment management company’s stock worth $130,000 after buying an additional 416 shares in the last quarter.
+Koshinski Asset Management Inc. raised its stake in shares of Gladstone Capital Corporation by 0.6% in the third quarter.
+Koshinski Asset Management Inc. now owns 19,748 shares of the investment management company’s stock worth $161,000 after buying an additional 122 shares in the last quarter.
+Royal Bank of Canada raised its stake in shares of Gladstone Capital Corporation by 133.9% in the second quarter.
+Royal Bank of Canada now owns 23,412 shares of the investment management company’s stock worth $170,000 after buying an additional 13,402 shares in the last quarter.
+Finally, Sigma Planning Corp raised its stake in shares of Gladstone Capital Corporation by 2.4% in the third quarter.
+Sigma Planning Corp now owns 29,937 shares of the investment management company’s stock worth $243,000 after buying an additional 714 shares in the last quarter.
+8.80% of the stock is currently owned by hedge funds and other institutional investors.

 Gladstone Capital Corporation Company Profile